miviro/jade_mvr/readme.txt

 Additional functionalities:
     - Clicking on the Last Actions cell of an agent will open its game history.
-    - Dynamic agent creation and destruction, no need to relaunch the
+    - Dynamic agent creation and destruction, no need to relaunch the program.
+    - Real time stat updates.

 Folder structure:
 jade_mvr/